German Cartographic Society: Publications

 As a joint organ of the DGfK, the Swiss Cartographic Society and the Austrian Cartographic Commission in the Austrian Geographic Society, the Cartographic news (German: Kartographische Nachrichten (KN)) – journal for geoinformation and visualization – is published.
 At intervals of two to three years, the approximately 350-page Cartographic handbook (German: Kartographische Taschenbuch (KT)) is published with basic technical articles, addresses of organizations, research institutions, companies and much more on cartography and geoinformation.
 The Cartographic writings (German: Kartographische Schriften (KS)) are dedicated to main topics of cartography, special events and the scientific documentation of symposia and workshops.

 The Remarkable Map (German: Bemerkenswerte Karte) is an initiative of the DGfK that has existed since 2012.
 It reports monthly in a blog about cartographic works that are remarkable in its opinion.

 Awards

-With the award of the Mercator Medal named after Gerhard Mercator, the DGfK honors personalities who have rendered extraordinary services to cartography through outstanding, internationally recognized scientific achievements.
+With the award of the Mercator Medal named after Gerhard Mercator, the DGfK honors personalities who have rendered extraordinary services to cartography through internationally recognized scientific achievements.